epogrebnyak/abacus/README.md

 bx report --income-statement
 ```

-The resulting reports should look similar to this:
+The results should look similar to this:

 ```
 Balance sheet